mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 ### content
 - _type_: array;
 - _required_: `false`;
-- _description_: array of plugin to insert in sub-menu.
+- _description_: array of plugins to insert in sub-menu.
 This property makes the structure recursive;

 #### url